Perennial Hill, LLC

-A fledgling market farm practicing regenerative agriculture in the rising foothills of Oregon’s Coast Range.
+A market farm & small-scale chick hatchery practicing regenerative agriculture in the rising foothills of Oregon’s Coast Range.

 Dry Farming, Rainfall Farming, & Harvested Rainwater

-During the summer months, we practice dry farming: an ancient practice that is receiving new focus as a climate resilience strategy, as well as its ability to increase flavor and storability.
-Our dry farmed crops rely solely on the water stored in the soil, surviving without irrigation.
+During the summer months, we practice dry farming: a practice perhaps as old as agriculture itself that is receiving new focus as a climate resilience strategy, as well as its ability to increase flavor and storability.
+Our dry-farmed crops rely solely on the water stored in the soil, surviving without irrigation.
+Learn more about Dry Farming here.

 In the rainy season, we rely on natural rainfall to water our crops.
 For our plant starts and a few water-hungry crops, we use harvested rainwater collected off of our barn roof.